-MITIGATION (SECTION 500 OF EACH TECHNICAL CHAPTER).
+MITIGATION (SECTION 500 OF EACH TECHNICAL CHAPTER):

 Once it is determined that an impact is adverse and significant, mitigation to reduce or eliminate the impact must be considered.
 The technical analysis of mitigation must be sufficient to allow the lead agency to understand how effective the mitigation would be, what effort would be involved in implementing it, and whether it would produce any new significant impacts of its own.
 Usually, the technical analysis used to identify an impact provides sufficient information to develop and assess the mitigation of that impact.
-Various options for mitigation of a given impact may be presented in the DEIS.
-In the FEIS, the lead agency must choose from among these options the mitigation measures that reduce the impact to the greatest extent practicable.
-Where mitigation is not available, not practical, not implementable on schedule with the proposed project, or requires further discretionary projects, then the lead agency must disclose that the significant adverse impact may be unmitigated.
+Various options for mitigation of a given impact may be presented in the Draft Environmental Impact Statement (DEIS).
+In the Final Environmental Impact Statement (FEIS), the lead agency must choose from among these options the mitigation measures that reduce the impact to the greatest extent practicable.
+Where mitigation is not available, is not practical, is not implementable on schedule with the proposed project, or requires further discretionary projects, then the lead agency must disclose that the significant adverse impact may be unmitigated.